pompos02/svimpass/CONTRIBUTING.md

 #### Window Not Showing on Linux

 - **Cause**: X11 display issues or window manager compatibility
-- **Solution**: Check DISPLAY environment variable, test with different WM
+- **Solution**: Check DISPLAY environment variable, test with different WM,

 #### Permission Errors on macOS

 - **Cause**: Gatekeeper or missing Accessibility permissions
 - **Solution**: Allow app in System Preferences, grant Accessibility permissions

-## Project Roadmap and Needs

 Thank you for contributing to svimpass!